devabusayedkhan/devabusayedkhan/README.md

 - 🌱 I’m currently learning FullStack Web Development
 - 👨‍💻 All of my projects are available at [https://github.com/devabusayedkhan](https://github.com/devabusayedkhan)
 - 📚 I love to learn and create new things
-- 💬 Ask me about **HTML5, CSS3, Bootstrap, Tailwind CSS, JS, React**
+- 💬 Ask me about **HTML5, CSS3, Bootstrap, Tailwind CSS, JS, React, PHP, Laravel**
 - 📫 How to reach me: **devabusayedkhan@gmail.com**
 - 📞 Phone: **01601064020**